informalsystems/sovereign-ibc/docs/DataRequirements.md

 - Objective:
   - Subscribe to the rollup node's websocket and listen to aggregated proofs every time a proof is generated and committed on the DA layer.
-  - Can obtain the latest DA height number (slot number) from the aggregated proof.
+  - Can obtain the height of latest committed DA block (slot number) from the aggregated proof data.

-- Priority: TBD
+- Priority: Low

 - Status: Nothing available yet.